Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Experiments

-\paragraph{Many-Agent Domains.} Figure \ref{fig:anytime_recycling} shows both $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ quickly converge towards the best-known values for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=2$.
-Non-surprisingly, reinforcement learning approaches, A2C and IQL, stabilized at local optima, far away from the best-known values for the two-agent recycling problem at planning horizon $\ell=10$ and team sizes $n=2$ and $n=4$. $o$SARSA$^\mathtt{sim}$ fails to converge to the best-known value for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=4$.
-The main reason for this is the scared resource available to this task.
+\paragraph{Many-Agent Domains.} Figure \ref{fig:anytime_recycling} shows both $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ quickly converge toward the best-known values for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=2$.
+Unsurprisingly, reinforcement learning approaches, A2C and IQL, stabilized at local optima, far away from the best-known values for the two-agent recycling problem at planning horizon $\ell=10$ and team sizes $n=2$ and $n=4$. $o$SARSA$^\mathtt{sim}$ fails to converge to the best-known value for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=4$.
+The main reason for this is the scarce resource available for this task.
 Indeed, as the team size increases, performing even a single episode becomes cumbersome for $o$SARSA$^\mathtt{sim}$.
-In constrast, $o$SARSA$^\mathtt{seq}$ quickly converges to the best-known value for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=4$.
+In constast, $o$SARSA$^\mathtt{seq}$ quickly converges to the best-known value for the two-agent recycling problem at planning horizon $\ell=10$ and team size $n=4$.
 This is mainly because the sequential backups are polynomial instead of double exponential.
 So, performing a single episode when using $o$SARSA$^\mathtt{seq}$ is not prohibitive in comparison to when using $o$SARSA$^\mathtt{sim}$.